David Seath: Career

-In 1963 Seath was appointed as Minister of Internal Affairs, and held the position from 20 December 1963 to 9 February 1972, when the Marshall Ministry replaced the second Holyoake Ministry.
-He was described as a nervous man easily frightened by Holyoake.
+In 1963 Seath was appointed Minister of Internal Affairs, and held the position from 20 December 1963 to 9 February 1972, when the Marshall Ministry replaced the second Holyoake Ministry.
+He was described as "a nervous man easily frightened by Holyoake".

-He was a Member of the Executive Council (initially as an Undersecretary) from 24 January 1962 to 9 February 1972.
+He was a Member of the Executive Council (initially as an undersecretary) from 24 January 1962 to 9 February 1972.
 In 1972 Seath was granted the right to retain the title of Honourable for life.